sophistone/twalk/README.md

 `skip-post` skips applying post function on the node.
 `skip*` has effects of both of `skip` and `skip-post`.

+### Extract context or tree from result

+You can give a function which will be applied to the result of twalk as the third argument to twalk.

+Suppose that [ctx' tree'] is the result of twalk called with two arguments.
+If its third argument is specified, twalk applies it to [ctx' tree'] and returns its result instead.

+If you are interested only either ctx or node, you can give a utility function to extract it as the third argument to twalk.
+Use `twalk/result-ctx` or `twalk/result-node` according to
+which value you need.

+For examples, see Example 6 and Example 7.

 ## Examples

 In the following examples, we use sample-tree defined as follows: